Skin pigmentation studies for cosmetics

 Melanocyte dendricity: Imaging and quantification

 Melanin transfer is directly connected to melanocyte dendricity.
-The melanosomes containing melanine are transported by a network of microtubules to the dendritic ends of melanocytes.
+The melanosomes containing melanin are transported by a network of microtubules to the dendritic ends of melanocytes.
 In order to ensure the transfer of melanosomes to the cytoplasm of keratinocytes, melanocytes dendrites creep in between neighbouring keratinocytes.
 We can visualize and quantify melanocyte dendricity.